Devzstudio/SQL-to-Graphql-Schema-Generator/READMe.md

 Contributions, issues and feature requests are welcome! 😍

-You can add custom roadmap by creating a new file in data/roadmap/{name}.js and add that in data/roadmap/index.js.

-If you want to add programming language details then add language name.js in data/LangDetails.js

 ## Show your support

 Give a ⭐️ if this project helped you! 🥰